Mongolian names: Inner Mongolia

 In Inner Mongolia, Chinese names are quite common, as are Mongolian names.
 Mongolian names of Tibetan origin are usually restricted to people in their 50s and older.
 Because China does not recognize Mongolian clan names, Mongols in China who have acquired their passports since 2001 have "XXX" printed in place of their surnames, while before not only "XXX" but also a syllable from an individual's given name or the first syllable of the patronymic was used in place of the Chinese surname.
 Also, for some individuals, "XXX" is printed in the slot for the given name, while the given name is printed in the slot for the surname.

 Some Mongolians in China do have surnames because their parents are Han, Hui, Manchu etc. Some others use an abbreviation (like Bao 'Borjigin') of their clan name.

 Officially, Mongolian names in China are transcribed with the SASM/GNC/SRC transcriptions (e.g. Ulanhu), but this system is rarely used.
 Generally, the names in Chinese passports are given in the Pinyin form of the Chinese character transcription of the original Mongolian.
 For example, Mengkebateer (from 孟克巴特尔) would be used instead of Möngkebaghatur (Mongolian script), Mөnghebagatur (Mongolian pinyin) or Munkhbaatar (approximate English pronunciation).

-Sometimes in such Chinese transcriptions of Mongolian names, the first syllable is sometimes reanalyzed as the surname, i.e. Ulanhu becomes Wu Lanfu.
+Sometimes in such Chinese transcriptions of Mongolian names, the first syllable is reanalyzed as the surname, i.e. Ulanhu becomes Wu Lanfu.
 Onset (if available) and nucleus of the first syllable of the father's name can be used for disambiguation, but have no official status, e.g. Na.
 Gereltü.
 Rarely, the onset is used on its own, e.g. L. Toγtambayar.